Command Line Reference

 Set the maximum number of errors that can occur during lexing before the rest of the file is skipped.
 The default is 64.

-Add the given directory path to the list of directories searched when an unknown module instantiation or package import is encountered.
+Add the given directory paths to the list of directories searched when an unknown module instantiation or package import is encountered.
 Combined with

 --libext, files are automatically included based on the name that is unknown.
 This list is empty by default.